MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 ### Recommended Implementation of Asynchronous Checks

-The asynchronous mode has two communication steps:
+The recommended asynchronous mode has two communication steps:
 1. **Deliver the check payload**.
 For this, Azure Pipelines makes an HTTP call to your Azure Function / REST API.
 The purpose of the call is to deliver the check payload, but _not_ to receive a decision on the spot.
 Your function should just acknowledge receipt of the information.
 1. **Receive access decision through a callback**.
-Your check should reach a decision asynchronously, after acknowledging check payload receipt, and communicate it to Azure Pipelines.
+Your check should reach a decision asynchronously, _after_ acknowledging check payload receipt, and communicate it to Azure Pipelines.
+The check's decision is final.

-A check's decision is final.
-That is, if a check passes, then the pipeline is allowed access to a protected resource and stage deployment can proceed.
+If a check passes, then the pipeline is allowed access to a protected resource and stage deployment can proceed.
 If a check fails, then the stage fails.
 If there are multiple checks in a single stage, all need to pass before access and stage deployment are allowed, but a single failure is enough to fail the stage.

 The recommended implementation of the async mode for a single Azure Function check is depicted in the following diagram.